 You need every extra feature that can help you maximize productivity.
 For instance, a helmet with many sensors is advisable for a professional welder.
 Two sensors can work fine but will not produce the same results.

 The ability to adjust the brightness to trigger lens darkening can also be a good addition.
 This is especially important where the level of arc brightness is too low like in TIG welding.

 Investing in beautiful aesthetics without compromising the quality is allowed too.
 Most of these top-class helmets come in a wide variety of colors and sizes.
 This means that you have a wide range of options.
 Some materials like gaskets are known to provide shock absorption.
 These are the things you can capitalize on to ensure your helmet has A-class features.

-If you are looking for a best lightweight hard hat the my previous article may help you : The 10 Best Lightweight Hard Hat
+If you are looking for the best lightweight hard hat my previous article may help you: The 10 Best Lightweight Hard Hat

 Frequently Asked Questions (FAQ)